jsr6720/jsr6720.github.io/_posts/2025-02-15-how-i-use-llm-ai-tools-everyday.md

 ### Pricing and Comparative Value

-This assessment is based on a ~$20/month subscription[^pricing].
-I also think there is [diminishing marginal utility](https://arstechnica.com/ai/2024/11/what-if-ai-doesnt-just-keep-getting-better-forever/) being squeezed from each new model release, and, just like the proliferation of content streaming platforms, there are a growing number of options in AI models to subscribe to.
+This assessment is based on a ~$20/month subscription.[^pricing] I also think there is [diminishing marginal utility](https://arstechnica.com/ai/2024/11/what-if-ai-doesnt-just-keep-getting-better-forever/) being squeezed from each new model release, and, just like the proliferation of content streaming platforms, there are a growing number of options in AI models to subscribe to.

-So what is having a generative AI tool worth to me? [$200/month](https://openai.com/index/introducing-chatgpt-pro/) stretches credulity (spoiler: I decided to try it, but that’ll be a post for the future), but I did find working with LLMs valuable enough that even pricing up to ~$50 a month seems a no-brainer for the enhancements it’s given my basic queries, programming, brainstorming, writing, and avoiding [hostile moderators on StackOverflow](https://www.jsrowe.com/conversation-experience-chatgpt-vs-stack-overflow/index.html) and well as [ad-ridden spam sites in search results](https://www.theregister.com/2024/01/17/google_search_results_spam/)
+So what is having a generative AI tool worth to me? [$200/month](https://openai.com/index/introducing-chatgpt-pro/) stretches credulity (spoiler: I decided to try it, but that’ll be a post for the future), but I did find working with LLMs valuable enough that even pricing up to ~$50 a month seems a no-brainer for the enhancements it’s given my basic queries, programming, brainstorming, writing, and avoiding [hostile moderators on StackOverflow](https://www.jsrowe.com/conversation-experience-chatgpt-vs-stack-overflow/index.html) as well as [ad-ridden spam sites in search results](https://www.theregister.com/2024/01/17/google_search_results_spam/)

 ### What’s Next for Me

 Well, I decided to splurge on ChatGPT Pro; my [rationalization](https://en.wikipedia.org/wiki/Girl_math) is that if Sam Altman told me, “For $200 I’ll let you spend one month with our latest tech,” I’d ask, “Cash or check?”
-He also posted on twitter that they [lose money](https://x.com/sama/status/1876104315296968813), so I must be getting a good deal, right?
+He also posted on Twitter that they [lose money](https://x.com/sama/status/1876104315296968813), so I must be getting a good deal, right?

 With access to more advanced features, I’m going to focus on evaluating the reasoning model and the new [Operator](https://openai.com/index/introducing-operator/) functionality.
 For now, I’ll continue to use Anthropic Claude for the occasional programming that I do, but that is not a daily occurrence for me.